 Travelers are increasingly weighing their effects on the environment and local communities when deciding on a vacation destination.
 In fact, a 2012 TripAdvisor survey reports that green travel is gaining momentum among the site’s members; 71% said they plan to make more eco-friendly choices in the next 12 months.
-One such avenue of green tourism is ecotourism, used to describe a set of environmentally sound practices that take into account every aspect of travel, including transportation, accommodation, and daily activities.
+One such avenue of green tourism is ecotourism, and as explained in this ecotourism infographic, it is used to describe a set of environmentally sound practices that take into account every aspect of travel, including transportation, accommodation, and daily activities.

 The International Ecotourism Society (TIES) defines ecotourism as the practice of “Responsible travel to natural areas that conserves the environment and improves the welfare of local people.”
 Greenloons has its own set of criteria as listed here.